Chase Freedom Categories: 5% Cash Back Calendar for 2026

 What are the categories for the current year?

 These categories are revealed in the middle of the third month of the preceding quarter for the upcoming quarter.
-For example, categories for July to September were revealed on June 15, and categories for October to December will be revealed on Sept.
+For example, categories for October to December were revealed on Sept.
+15, and categories for January to March were revealed on Dec.
 15.

 How can I check how much I’ve earned in 5% cash back?